lvclark/MetaChar/README.md

 for spells or for rules that you haven't memorized.
 You also have the ability to track how each stat was calculated.
 Stats can be calculated as fractions or sums of other stats, and/or from numbers that only pertain to that particular sum.
+If you update the value of a stat, for example when leveling up your character, all stats derived from it are automatically updated.

 ## Installing